Edgis/OneSug/README.md

 Train
 ----------------------
-Because OneSug has been applied to Kuaishou online, the code is company confidential.
+Because OneSug has been applied online, the code is company confidential.
 Therefore, we make the training pseudocode public in `main.py` to help researchers better understand and reproduce our paper.